 In 2007, the Dutch National Ballet organized the Hans van Manen Festival, as a tribute to the choreographer on his 75th birthday.
 During the festival, Van Manen was made a Commander in the Order of the Netherlands Lion.
 In June 2013, he was appointed a patron of the National Ballet Academy (part of the Amsterdam School of the Arts).
 Van Manen received the Erasmus Award (2000) and the Golden Age Award (2013).
 Since January 2015, he has been a member of the Dutch Académie for Arts.

-Interviewer Jessica Teague is a former professional ballet dancer, freelance dance journalist and regular contributor to Dance Europe Magazine and Dance ICONS, Inc., the international association and global network for choreographers.
+Interviewer Jessica Teague is a former professional ballet dancer, freelance dance journalist and a regular contributor to Dance Europe Magazine and Dance ICONS, Inc., the international association and global network for choreographers.

 Resources: Roodnat, J., (2017) Mondrian, hoe danste die?
 Nou, zo.’
 Het NRC Handlesblad [ONLINE] Available at: